openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

     #openshift_cloudprovider_openstack_tenant_name=tenant_name
     #openshift_cloudprovider_openstack_region=region

+Note that these credentials may be different from the ones you used for provisioning (say for quota or access control reasons).
+To use the same OpenStack credentials for both, take a look at the `sample-inventory`.
+It shows how to read the values from your shell environment.

-(only set the values you need from e.g. your keystonerc or clouds.yaml)
+Make sure to only set the values you need from (e.g. your keystonerc or clouds.yaml).
+Some of the options ar keystone V2 or V3 specific.

 You can read the (OpenShift documentation on configuring OpenStack)[openstack] for more information.